IHAB-RL/IHAB_Documentation/README.md

-Documentation and installation procedure of standalone version id IHAB-rl Mobile Software
+Documentation and installation procedure of IHAB-rl Mobile Software